grafana/k6-docs/contributors-guide/README.md

   nvm install 16.16
   nvm use 16.16
   ```
-3. Install dependencies (only necessary the first time.
+3. Install dependencies (only necessary the first time).
   ```bash
   npm install  # or yarn install
   ```